THE BLUEPLANET BE3 ELECTRIC

 THE BLUEBIRD ELECTRIC BE1

 The BE1 was one of the lightest electric land speed record racing cars ever built, weighing in at under 400lbs, without battery cartridge.
 The frame was so light it could be lifted above the designer's head with one hand.
 The frame was transported on the roof of a Volkswagen Baja.

-The chassis of the BE1 is seen here lifted using one hand.
+DESIGNED FOR SPEED - The chassis of the BE1 is seen here lifted using one hand.
 This speaks volumes about the design.
 A stressed aluminium skin would complete the structure, with composite nose and tail fairings.

 Being so light, the power to weight ratio was very high.
 Hence, acceleration was brisk and the rolling resistance low.
 The low frontal area meant that aerodynamic drag was also low.
 One of the basic design features is to concentrate loads across the axles.
 Many electric cars have the battery mass in the middle of the structure.
 By using a cartridge, loads are fed into the chassis nearer to the wheels, enabling the vehicle frame to be lighter.
 This car could have been lighter still by using carbon fiber and more aluminium.

 The motor mass was also concentrated at the axles, reducing the length of the drivetrain and as with the cartridge design, the weight of the main frame.

 The other secret to high performance is the ability to detach the battery cartridge quickly.
 For early LSR trials, lead-acid starter plates were used, removed from their casings to save mass.
 If development had continued, nickel metal hydride would have been the next format.
 Today that would be lithium polymer, or similar.
 No matter what the chemical composition of the energy store, the battery cartridge externally retains the same dimensions.